ASU Library One Search

 The Philosophy of Punishment (Anthony Ellis, 2012)

-The series includes monographs, collections of essays and occasional anthologies of source material representing study in those areas of philosophy most relevant to topics of public importance, with the aim of advancing the contribution of philosophy in the discussion of these topics.
+This eBook, from ProQuest Ebook Central, includes monographs, collections of essays and occasional anthologies of source material representing study in those areas of philosophy most relevant to topics of public importance, with the aim of advancing the contribution of philosophy in the discussion of these topics.

 The Philosophy of Punishment and the History of Political Thought (Peter Karl Koritansky & Michael J. White, 2011)